 Wilmington Harbor, Northeast Cape Fear River, General Design Memorandum, Wilmington, District, April 1990.
 Improvements recommended in this design memorandum were authorized by the Water Resources Development Act of 1986 (P.L.
 99-662).
-The General Design Memorandum recommended widening the Fourth East Jetty Channel on the Cape Fear River from the width of 400 ft to a width of 500 ft, and deepening a portion of the project on the Northeast Cape Fear River from the depths of 32 and 25 ft to 38 ft.
+The General Design Memorandum recommended widening the Fourth East Jetty Channel on the Cape Fear River from the width of 400 feet to a width of 500 feet, and deepening a portion of the project on the Northeast Cape Fear River from the depths of 32 and 25 feet to 38 feet.